dvob/k8s-wasm/k8s/webhook/README.md

 ### General
 You can test the webhook server with any Kubernetes cluster.
-To configure the authentication and authorization webhooks you have to set the following options on the API-Server:
+To configure the authentication and authorization webhooks you have to set the following options on the API server:
 ```
 --authorization-mode=Node,RBAC,Webhook
 --authorization-webhook-config-file=/etc/kubernetes/authz-webhook.conf
 --authentication-token-webhook-config-file=/etc/kubernetes/authn-webhook.conf
 ```

-In a typical Kubernetes installation where your API-Server is started by the kubelet you have to add the appropriate options to the manifest of the kube-apiserver (`/etc/kubernetes/manifests/kube-apiserver.yaml`):
+In a typical Kubernetes installation where your API server is started by the kubelet you have to add the appropriate options to the manifest of the kube-apiserver (`/etc/kubernetes/manifests/kube-apiserver.yaml`):
 ```
 # api server options
     - --authorization-mode=Node,RBAC,Webhook